forax/pro/README.md

 build.sh
 ```
 pro will bootstrap itself.

-The code only works with the latest jdk9-jigsaw build !
+The bootstrap process only works with the latest jdk9-jigsaw build !

 Once built, you have an image of the tool in target/pro,